sergio-deras/myWebApp/README.md

+Next steps:
+* Fix images to build, use Linux or Ubuntu
+* Use containers

 Create with
 - dotnet new webApp -o myWebApp --no-https

+Build process
 - dotnet build

 Publish (create a deployable app in Win 64)
 - dotnet publish -r win-x64